Resben/ResEngine/README.md

 ## Prerequisites
 - Git LFS installed and setup, see https://git-lfs.com/
-- CMake version 3.25.0 or later, this has been bundled with the repo via git-lfs
+- CMake version 3.26 or later, this has been bundled with the repo via git-lfs

 ## Building
 1. When first checking out branch, the submodules will need to be initialised
 	- Run `git submodule update --init`
-	- This will clone remote repsopreitories into the correct place
+	- This will clone remote repositories into the correct place
 1. If the project has not been generated, run `GenerateProjects.bat` to generate a solution for Visual Studio 2019
 1. Navigate to **AEngine-Development.sln** in the `build` directory
 1. Choose either the **Debug** or **Release** configuration to build